collective/collective.upload/README.txt

 File upload widget with multiple file selection, drag&drop support, progress bars, client-side image resizing and preview images.

-- In the current state, the implementation is ONLY available like a Dexterity behavior.
+- **In the current state, the implementation is ONLY available like a behavior for Dexterity-based containers**.
-- The action to launch the overlay is located in the "Add new…" menu and is inserted using JavaScript, if JavaScript is deactivated, the plugin is not going to work.
+- The action to launch the overlay is located in the "Add new…" menu and is inserted using JavaScript; if JavaScript is deactivated, the plugin is not going to work.

 Features